Showing posts with label brain function. Show all posts

 • Aging: Decline in cognitive function and neuronal loss can impact memory recall.

-• Stress and Anxiety: High levels of cortisol (the stress hormone) can interfere with memory formation and retrieval.
+• Stress and Anxiety: High cortisol levels (the stress hormone) can interfere with memory formation and retrieval.

 • Sleep Deprivation: Sleep is crucial for memory consolidation; lack of sleep impairs memory storage and recall.